mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 the decorator or not.
 If it is not done, `numba` will create a "dynamic universal function".
 This means that when the code is running, it will perform the vectorization depending on the type of data that it receives and it will cache the vectorized function for its later use (lazy compilation).
+However, first call will take extra time.
 If we know the function signature, it is recommended to use it.
-Then, the function can be called as:
+Then, the function can be called
+as:

 ```python
 # being all A, B, C and D arrays